ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

 metaImage: /img/face.jpg
 alt: "111"
 poem: |
+  Catkins trumpet the approaching spring
+  Swaying to the tune of easterly winds.

+  As the sun thaws winter's sleepy spell
+  Buds in the hedgerows gently swell.

-  Specks of white
-  neither frost nor snow
+  Specks of white neither frost nor snow begin to claim the sparse hedgerows.
-  are first to claim
-  the sparse hedgerows

-  Blackthorns stir
-  as the days get longer
-  buds pop open
-  as the sun gets stronger
+  Blackthorns stir as the days get longer buds pop open as the sun gets stronger.

-  Blossoms appear
-  as a dusting of snow
+  Blossoms appear as a dusting of snow
-  Spring has arrived
-  in the ancient hedgerows.
+  Spring has arrived in the ancient hedgerows.
 alignPoemLeft: false
 address: |-
   Neither Frost or Snow